varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/functions.md

 (content:references:iteration-for-loops)=
 #### For-loops
-[For-loops](https://en.wikipedia.org/wiki/For_loop) execute a block of code a fixed number of times.
-[For-loops](https://en.wikipedia.org/wiki/For_loop), which date back to the late 1950s, are key language constructs in all programming languages.
-For-loops have two parts: a header and a body:
+[For-loops](https://en.wikipedia.org/wiki/For_loop), which date back to the late 1950s and are key language constructs in all programming languages, execute a block of code a fixed number of times.
+[For-loops](https://en.wikipedia.org/wiki/For_loop) have two parts: a header and a body:
 * The header of a `for-loop` defines the iteration count, i.e., the number of times the loop will be executed.
 In modern `for-loop` header implementations, {ref}`content:references:iteration-for-loops-iterators` provide direct access to the items in a list instead of the item’s index.
 * The body holds the code that is executed once per iteration.
 The header of a `for-loop` typically declares an explicit loop counter or loop variable, which tells the body which iteration is being performed.
 Thus, `for-loops` are used when the number of iterations is known before entering the loop.